stijnklomp/fastify-template/README.md

 - TypeScript: Static typing with TypeScript, enhancing code quality and developer productivity.
 - Prettier & ESLint: Automatic code formatting and linting for consistent code style and adherence to best practices.
 - Jest: Unit & Feature testing framework for ensuring code quality and functionality.
-- Playwright: Acceptance testing framework for comprehensive testing of user interactions and browser behavior.
+- Playwright: Acceptance/Integration testing framework for comprehensive testing of user interactions and browser behavior.
 - Husky: Git hooks for running linting and tests before commits, ensuring code quality standards are met.
 - TypeDoc: Automatic generation of TypeScript documentation for improved code clarity and collaboration.
+- Dagger: Dagger functions are provided to streamline CI/CD pipelines to allow ease of local development and allow for easy platform agnostic CI/CD pipeline integration.

 ## Installation